-What are three ways you can use ideas from this article in your RE classroom?
-Write one in each corner.
+What are three ways you can use ideas from this article in your classroom?

-Write one, all-encompassing statement that summarises all of the important concepts and facts from the article in the centre of the circle...
+Write one, all-encompassing (global- like the circle) statement that summarises all of the important concepts and facts from the article.

 CREATING A CATHOLIC LEARNING ENVIRONMENT